ryvor/ryvor.github.io/_pages/about.md

 ***

-Blog created by DaeIn Lee on July 19.
-2018 in Vancouver,<br>
+Blog created by Robert Smith on May 14.
+2023,<br>
 based on the jekyll theme [Hydejack].

 ***